dylanpieper/chatalot/README.md

 ### Progress Tracking and Recovery

-Progress is tracked in `chat$progress()` and saved to an `.rds` file on the disk, which allows you to easily resume interrupted operations:
+Progress is tracked in `response$progress()` and saved to an `.rds` file on the disk, which allows you to easily resume interrupted operations:

 ``` r
 response <- chat$process(prompts, file = "chat.rds")